 Each member of the RxSS team specializes in working with children and adolescents.
 Each team member serves a unique role on the team.

-Child’s Provider: Your provider serve as the team leader.
-She or he will identify among those patients who are struggling in school with the assistance of a health and learning pre-screener.
+Child’s Provider: Your provider serves as the team leader.
+She/he will identify among those patients who are struggling in school with the assistance of a health and learning pre-screener.

 The Program Coordinator: Nancee Tracy is the point person for the entire team.
 She will contact you if your provider recommends that your child complete the on-line Health and Learning Questionnaire.
 She will also talk to your child’s doctor about the results, make appointments with the Specialists for your child and answer any questions you may have.